tgcidpl/ShopCart64/README.md

 Shopcart64

-A simple shopping cart project using Redux.
+A simple shopping cart project using Redux-toolkit.

 Products are retrieved from Firebase Realtime Database.